jeanadrien/gatling-mqtt-protocol/README.md

 # Gatling-MQTT-Protocol

-_Gatling-MQTT-Protocol_ is an unofficial plugin for the [Gatling](http://gatling.io) load testing framework which enables to run performance tests using the [MQTT](http://mqtt.org/) pub/sub protocol.
+_Gatling-MQTT-Protocol_ is an unofficial plugin for the [Gatling](http://gatling.io) load testing framework.
+ It enables usage and measurement of performances of services using [MQTT](http://mqtt.org/) pub/sub protocol.

+The plugin provides gatling actions corresponding to the high level commands of the MQTT protocol.
+ This allows better measurement of the MQTT server performance, and customizable scenario.

-It is based on _Fusesource_ MQTT Java [client](https://github.com/fusesource/mqtt-client)
+The client run by the plugin is _Fusesource_ MQTT Java [client](https://github.com/fusesource/mqtt-client)

 ## Installation

-Locally, build and add the plugin into the `lib` directory of your Gatling installation
+Locally, build and add the plugin into the `lib` directory of Gatling home.

 1. Checkout the code, and build the plugin using [sbt](http://www.scala-sbt.org/)